linode/docs/docs/guides/development/frameworks/appsmith/deploy-appsmith-docker/index.md

    restart: unless-stopped
     {{< /file >}}

 1. Start the Appsmith services back up.
-Docker Compose downloads the necessary additional image file and creates the service for automatic updates:
+Docker Compose downloads the necessary additional image file and creates the service used to manage automatic updates:

         sudo docker-compose up -d